 Paper products can be used as fire starters.
 Some paper products can be composted or re-purposed as gift wrapping.
 Cardboard items can be used as a liner for your garden beds to prevent weeds from growing.

 Recyclable plastics should be recycled.
 Get your guide for recyclables from my free resource library!

 Non-recyclable products sometimes can be re-purposed for use around the house.
 If it can’t, then it’s waste and should be disposed of properly.

 Food waste can be re-purposed as food for your plants, garden, and yard.
 Find out more about composting in my post about sustainable gardening.

 We as consumers have a powerful impact on what companies make.
 Most companies follow and live by the almighty dollar.
 The less crap we buy, the fewer companies will make it.
 They will begin to make sustainable products because that’s what we buy.

-Choose sustainable products, reduce the waste you produce, Recycle as much as you can.
+Choose sustainable products, reduce the waste you produce, and Recycle as much as you can.

 One person can make a difference.